xgr-network/XGR/docs/ui/test-suite/xgr_testsuite_guide.md

 7. Enter `true`.
 8. Save the plan.

-If no field is available, the selected step does not have API extract aliases.
+Use API saves checks only for values saved by the rule's API extract map.
+Do not type arbitrary field names; choose from the available fields in the editor.

 ### Contract read checks

 Contract read checks verify values saved from `contractReads.saveAs`.
+They are similar to API saves checks, but the value comes from a contract read instead of an API response.

 Contract read example: